MikeBild/graphql-pouch/doc/npm-module.md

 # Using GraphQL-Pouch as a NPM-Module

 Some people may want to use GraphQL-Pouch as a NPM-Module in their own NodeJS projects.
-GraphQL-Pouch supports this functionality for instance using third-party NPM-Modules in [custom functions](custom-functions.md).
+GraphQL-Pouch supports this depth level integration in your own projects to do something like this:

+* Use any other NPM-Module in your implementations
+* Fetch data from third-party data source e.g. RESTful services, Databases, etc.
+* Mutation query Input-Validation
+* Data query filters/ordering
+* Data query transformations e.g. cleansing or enhancements
+* Forwarding mutation commands to your Backends
+* Business logic implementations
+* etc.

 As example How to use GraphQL-Pouch as a module fork [graphql-pouch-as-module](https://github.com/MikeBild/graphql-pouch-as-library) or just do: